Carmen Turyn

 Testimonials

-Statement by Peter de Francia, former Professor of Painting, Royal College of Art.
+Peter de Francia, Former Professor of Painting, Royal College of Art.

 Artist statement